Doors. Please Touch

 "DOORS.
 PLEASE TOUCH" was inaugurated at the National Museum of Beirut on 29 October 2018.
 The inauguration took place in the presence of the Minister of Culture Dr. Ghattas Khoury, the Italian Ambassador to Lebanon Massimo Marotti, the President of the Omero Museum Aldo Grassini, and the Director of the National Museum Anne- Marie Afeiche.
 The project collaborates with the National Museum and MACAM (Modern and Contemporary Art Museum).
 The opening was launched with the choir of the Lebanese School for the Blind and Deaf (LSBD).

-The inauguration included a guided tour to blind and visually impaired persons under the supervision of Andrea Socrati, representative of the Omero Museum.
+The inauguration included a guided tour to blind and visually impaired persons.

 More than 40 archeological objects, sculptures, and mosaics were selected by the 3 museums and in coordination with Red Oak and the Omero Museum to become accessible through touch.
 Informative material in Braille has being placed next the selected artworks.